Setin2/kafka-python/README.md

 ### Permision

 In order to start new jobs/pods from inside the kubernetes cluster, we must give permission to the orchestartor script.
-First, a serviceaccount must be created using ``` kubectl create serviceaccount orchestrator ```, and then, the role and rolebinding files from ``` ./kubernetesAPI/ ``` must be applied to the kubernetes cluster using ``` kubectl apply -f kubernetesAPI/role. yaml ```.
+First, a serviceaccount must be created using ``` kubectl create serviceaccount orchestrator ```, and then, the role and rolebinding files from ``` ./kubernetesAPI/ ``` must be applied to the kubernetes cluster using ``` kubectl apply -f kubernetesAPI/role.yaml ```.

 ## Broker, Zookeeper & Database